The Short Version

 - No realized-gain summary

-You have to track everything yourself.
-The 2026 Form 1040 digital-assets question makes this not optional.
+You track everything yourself.
+The 2026 Form 1040 digital-assets question means you can't skip it.

 Part 2 - The Three US Tax Treatments